 What Customers Are Saying

-Satisfied customers were pleased with the entry-level price point of this fertilizer spreader, adding that it covered small and medium lawns in as little as 10-15 minutes.
+Satisfied customers our team found were pleased with the entry-level price point of this fertilizer spreader, adding that it covered small lawns and medium-sized lawns in as little as 10–15 minutes.
 The battery-powered operation also minimized labor for most users.
 However, unsatisfied customers experienced issues with the hopper, reporting that the spinner jammed easily.
-Additionally, customers had a poor experience when they used the spreader to distribute sand or salt.
+Also, customers had a poor experience using the spreader to distribute sand or salt.

-Read our buying guide below to learn about distribution, material, and other factors that will help you purchase the right fertilizer spreader for your yard.
+Read our buying guide below to learn about distribution, material, and other factors to help you find the most suitable fertilizer spreader for your yard.

 There are four types of fertilizer spreaders:

-- Broadcast/rotary: This type of spreader sprays the fertilizer out instead of dropping it.
+- Broadcast/rotary: This type of spreader sprays the fertilizer out instead of dropping it, making it a good choice for large areas.
 It has a piece below the dropper that spins.
 As the fertilizer comes into contact with this piece, it’s sprayed out in different directions.
-This type of spreader has a large capacity, making it best for large yards.
+This type of spreader has a large capacity, making it best for large lawns.

 - Drop: Drop spreaders drop fertilizer straight down as opposed to spraying it out.
 They’re in the middle in terms of efficiency when they’re compared to handheld and broadcast spreaders.